 “Women in construction and women in home improvement is a growing trend, thankfully, but I think ti’s really diversity in general that’s good for organizations,” says Traci Snyder, Improveit’s Vice President of Marketing, People, and Technology.
 “Companies are much more likely to be successful when there’s diversity present, and I’m really proud of how women play into that here at Improveit.”

-Synder says passion and collaboration are just two of the traits that women on Improveit’s team bring to work with them every day.
-Design Consultant Becky Hadaway adds that listening skills, empathy, and other interpersonal skills often come naturally to women and are essential in how she interacts with homeowners on a daily basis.
+Snyder says passion and collaboration are just two of the traits that women on Improveit’s team bring to work with them every day.
+“Listening skills, empathy, and other interpersonal skills often come naturally to women, and are essential in how the Improveit team interacts with homeowners on a daily basis.

 What Jobs Exist for Women in Construction and Business?